selldone/components/README.md

 ## Installation

-To install Selldone Core in your project, use the following command:
+To install Selldone Core in your project, use the following command :

 ```bash